 Noise pollution is a big problem, and sometimes it’s enough to drive you mad.
 The incessant natter of people in the office, the rumble of traffic in the street, the constant droning of an aeroplane.
 That’s where noise-cancelling headphones come in.

 Active noise cancelling (ANC) headphones are rarely cheap, but consider the improvements they’ll bring to your commuter experience.
 Not only will ANC headphones let you enjoy your music free of disturbance, they also mean you don’t have to crank the volume up quite so high, helping preserve your hearing.

-Thankfully, the sound quality of ANC headphones have also much improved over years, so you’re not making so great a sacrifice in audio fidelity in exchange for peaceful tranquility.
+Thankfully, the sound quality of ANC headphones has improved over years too, so you’re not making so great a sacrifice in audio fidelity in exchange for tranquility.

 How to buy the best noise-cancelling headphones for you

 When considering headphones like these, there are a few basic questions you need to ask yourself.

 First and foremost, you need to decide on fit.
 Do you want a super-portable in-ear model or a larger over-ear or on-ear type?
 With most in-ear pairs, all the cancelling gubbins is packed into a little remote housing that’s built somewhere along the cable.
 They’re great for the gym but not always as isolating as their over-ear brethren.